INVEST-flagship/Erola-Kilpi-Jakonen-2021-The-role-of-partnering-and-assortative-mating-for-income-inequality/README.md

 Complete Stata codes used are in five separate .do -files: data, recodes, descriptives, analyses_figures and analyses_table.
 These files include both codes and specific comments.

+The codes for running the decomposition analysis are provided by Diederik Boertien.

 ## About authors